entando/entando-docs/vuepress/docs/next/docs/reference/caching-and-clustering.md

 ![Redis Caching](./img/redis-caching.png)

-The Redis cache is not deployed by the Entando Operator and must be managed by a DevOps team member or Kubernetes cluster administrators.
+The Redis cache is not deployed by the Entando Operator and must be managed by a DevOps team member or Kubernetes cluster administrator.

 [Check out the Caching and Clustering tutorial](../../tutorials/devops/caching-and-clustering.md#configuring-and-deploying-with-redis) for more information and step-by-step instructions to use a Redis cache in an Entando Application.